 - (a) Notice of Hearing on Motion for Approval of Disclosure Statement.
-A hearing on a motion for approval of a disclosure statement must not be set on less than 42 days notice, unless the court, for good cause shown, prescribes a shorter period. - (b) Objections to Disclosure Statement.
+A hearing on a motion for approval of a disclosure statement must not be set on less than 42 days notice, unless the court, for good cause shown, prescribes a shorter period. - Objections to Disclosure Statement.
 Objections to the adequacy of a disclosure statement must be filed and served on the proponent not less than 14 days before the hearing, unless otherwise ordered by the court.

 LBR 3017-2.
-CHAPTER 11 DISCLOSURE STATEMENT - APPROVAL IN SMALL BUSINESS CASE
+CHAPTER 11 DISCLOSURE STATEMENT - APPROVAL IN SMALL BUSINESS CASES AND WHEN REQUIRED IN SUBCHAPTER V CASES

-- (a) Conditional Approval of Disclosure Statement.
-The court may, on application of the plan proponent or without an application, conditionally grant a motion for approval of a disclosure statement filed in accordance with 11 U.S.C. § 1125(f) and FRBP 3016. - (b) Procedure for Requesting Conditional Approval of Disclosure Statement.
-The plan proponent may file a motion, without complying with LBR 9013-1(d) or LBR 9013-1(o), for conditional approval of the disclosure statement, asking that the hearing on the adequacy of the disclosure statement be combined with the hearing on plan confirmation.
-The motion must be supported by a declaration establishing grounds for conditional approval and accompanied by a proposed order consistent with FRBP 2002(b) that conditionally approves the disclosure statement and establishes: - (1) A date by which the holders of claims and interests may accept or reject the plan; - (2) A date for filing objections to the disclosure statement; - (3) A date for the hearing on final approval of the disclosure statement to be held if a timely objection is filed; and - (4) A date for the hearing on confirmation of the plan.
+- (a) Applicability.
+This LBR applies in a small business case or in a case under subchapter V of chapter 11 in which the Court has ordered that 11 U.S.C. § 1125 applies. - Conditional Approval of Disclosure Statement.
+The court may, on application of the plan proponent or without an application, conditionally grant a motion for approval of a disclosure statement filed in accordance with 11 U.S.C. § 1125(f) and FRBP 3016. - proponent may file a motion, without complying with LBR 9013-1(d) or LBR 9013-1(o), for conditional approval of the disclosure statement, asking that the hearing on the adequacy of the disclosure statement be combined with the hearing on plan confirmation.
+The motion must be supported by a declaration establishing grounds for conditional approval and accompanied by a proposed order consistent with FRBP 2002(b) that conditionally approves the disclosure statement and establishes: - (1) A date by which the holders of claims and interests may accept or reject the plan: - (2) A date for filing objections to the disclosure statement; - (3) A date for the hearing on final approval of the disclosure statement to be held if a timely objection is filed; and - (4) A date for the hearing on confirmation of the plan.

-(c) Objections and Hearing on Final Approval.
+(d) Objections and Hearing on Final Approval.

-- (1) The debtor must file and serve a notice of the dates set forth above, together with a copy of the disclosure statement and plan, on all creditors and the United States trustee. - (2) Final approval of the disclosure statement is required only when a timely objection is filed and served on the debtor, the trustee (if any), any committee appointed under the Bankruptcy Code, counsel for any of the foregoing, and any other entity as ordered by the court.
+(1) The debtor must file and serve a notice of the dates set forth above, together with a copy of the disclosure statement and plan, on all creditors and the United States trustee.

+(2) Final approval of the disclosure statement is required only when a timely objection is filed and served on the debtor, the trustee (if any), any committee appointed under the Bankruptcy Code, counsel for any of the foregoing, and any other entity as ordered by the court.